dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 The marginal speciation and extinction rates through time inferred by the BDNN model can be plotted using `-plotBDNN`:

 ```
-python ./PyRate.py -plotBDNN .../pyrate_mcmc_logs/Carnivora_1_G_BDS_BDNN_16_8TVc_mcmc.log -b 0.1
+python ./PyRate.py -plotBDNN ./example_files/BDNN_examples/Carnivora/pyrate_mcmc_logs/Carnivora_1_occs_G_BDS_BDNN_16_8TVc_mcmc.log -b 0.1
 ```

 where `-b 0.1` specifies the burnin proportion.
+This uses the `_sp_rates.log` and `_ex_rates.log` files from the `pyrate_mcmc_logs` directory.
 The command will generate a PDF file and an R script with the rates-through-time plots, which will be saved in the `pyrate_mcmc_logs` directory.
 The R script file can be edited to customize the plot.

 #### Marginal rates through time for a specific group of taxa
 It is possible to plot the rates through time for a subset of the taxa, e.g. for a group of taxa sharing the same trait.
 The grouping needs to be provided in a tab-separated text file by assigning the taxon names for the group.
-For instance, the [example grouping](https://github.com/dsilvestro/PyRate/tree/master/example_files/BDNN_examples/Carnivora/RTT_groups.csv) specifies the subsets of carnivore that belong to Canidae or Musteloidea, occure in Eurasia, or weighing less than 10 kg.
+For instance, the [example grouping](https://github.com/dsilvestro/PyRate/tree/master/example_files/BDNN_examples/Carnivora/RTT_groups.csv) specifies the subsets of carnivore that belonging to the families Amphicyonidae, Canidae or Musteloidea, occurring in Eurasia, weighing less than 10 kg, or just for the gluttonous eater (Borophagus).

 ```
-python ./PyRate.py -plotBDNN .../pyrate_mcmc_logs/Carnivora_1_G_BDS_BDNN_16_8TVc_mcmc.log -b 0.1 -plotBDNN_groups .../RTT_groups.csv
+python ./PyRate.py -plotBDNN ./example_files/BDNN_examples/Carnivora/pyrate_mcmc_logs/Carnivora_occs_1_G_BDS_BDNN_16_8TVc_mcmc.log -b 0.1 -plotBDNN_groups ./example_files/BDNN_examples/Carnivora/Advanced_examples/RTT_groups.csv
 ```